sesh/brntn.me/content/2021/trigger-build-with-github-action.md

 ## Step Two: Generate a Personal Access Token with `repo` permissions

-In order to trigger the build you'll need a Personal Access token that has the `repo` set of scopes.
+To trigger the build you'll need a Personal Access token that has the `repo` set of scopes.
 You can create this from the [Developer Settings](https://github.com/settings/tokens) section of your Github settings.

+Once created, copy this and keep it safe.

 ## Step Three: Add the secret to `child-repo`